 With this approach, a compromise of the database alone would only reveal the encrypted version of the secret, which is just as useless as having the hash.
 Multiple systems must be compromised to obtain the API key secret.

 We chose to only implement AWS’s Signature Version 4 as Version 2 is deprecated and is not allowed for use on newly created buckets.
 Within Version 4, there are multiple ways to sign the request: sign only the headers, sign the whole request, sign individual chunks, and pre-signed URLs.
 All of these follow a similar pattern but differ enough to warrant individual consideration for testing.
 We absolutely needed to get this right so we tested authentication in many ways:

 - Ran through Amazon’s test suite of example requests and expected signatures

-- Tested 20 applications that work with Backblaze S3 Compatible APIs including Veeam and Synology
+- Tested 20 applications that work with the Backblaze S3 Compatible API including Veeam and Synology

 - Ran Ceph’s S3-tests suite

 - Manually tested using the AWS command line interface